Ygrno/GoaListApp/README.md

 This is a React Native application that allows users to manage a list of goals.
 The goals can be fetched from a server or local storage, and the user can add, delete, and view goals.

+## Important Note

+This application shares the same server-side data among all users.
+This means that each user will be exposed to the same list of goals stored on the server.
+T here is currently no separation of data between different devices or users, and the application does not support any kind of authentication or security.
+Also, there's no use of a database, so if the server restarts the list of goals restarts with it.

+The reason for that is that I never meant to publish this app, only using it as a concept of proof and sharing it with a close group of friends.
+Please be aware of this when using the application.

 ## Features

 - Fetch goals from a server or local storage